-By definition, great cities everywhere always come with a bigger price tag and those prices are increasing at an even greater rate.
-U.S. rents rose to an average of $1,408, the 47th straight month of gains in 2017 according to Zillow.
+By definition, great cities everywhere come with a bigger price tag.
+Those prices are increasing at an even greater rate- U.S. rents rose to an average of $1,408, the 47th straight month of gains in 2017 according to Zillow.

 That thought of moving to Irving, Texas panicked me in a way that the idea of moving to a foreign country had not.
 Realizing my reaction was more than a little strange, I had to think about why.

 Being from a small town in southwest Oklahoma and attending the University of Oklahoma, I had spent a fair amount of time in Dallas.
 I knew the museums and art walks compared well to any big city.
 My friends in Texas wore fashionable clothes and had nice cars, what more could a girl want?

 So I pondered that ticky-tacky future, the condo in an “okay” area that I could afford, the malls, the trips to Kroger and the conversations I would have over dinner.

 I lived an imaginary day in Irving as well as any of the “Ten Most Affordable Cities to Retire in America.”

 At that time, I had never met anyone of my profile, single, no children, over 50, who had moved to Mexico.

 I surveyed my friends for their opinions.
 Other than vague comments, they seemed to realize the disingenuousness of promoting an option they would never consider themselves.